KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

 ### Antara Module Architecture

-From an architectural standpoint, a Antara module is simply a C/C++ source file.
+From an architectural standpoint, an Antara module is simply a C/C++ source file.

 <!-- The original prose here had a few missing nouns in the sentences, so I'm not sure I understand this yet.
 Are the RPC's in the source file?
 Or are they separate? -->